Ektanoor/LaPalma/README.md

 https://www.ign.es/web/ign/portal/sis-catalogo-terremotos

 To avoid clogging the base and also overloading IGN's server, a box around La Palma island is choosen, with a time interval of a few weeks before today.
-Presently, CSV format is choosen for download.
+Presently, CSV is the format choosen for download.
+GeoJSON will be implemented later.